 Pregnancies affected with CMV have a higher chance of preterm delivery (birth before week 37) or low birth weight (weighting less than 5 pounds, 8 ounces [2500 grams] at birth).
+CMV might also increase the chance of preeclampsia (high blood pressure and problems with organs, such as the kidneys), that can lead to seizures (called eclampsia),

-There are some studies that suggest that CMV might cause jaundice (yellow skin and eyes caused by the buildup of bilirubin in the blood) or delays in physical movement.
+Some studies suggest that CMV might increase the chance of jaundice (yellow skin and eyes caused by the buildup of bilirubin in the blood) or delays in physical movement.
 CMV might be a possible cause of stillbirth.
 However, CMV is common, and many pregnancies with CMV result in live birth.